How to make a will in 9 steps

 A letter of instruction may be a good place to address your digital assets.
 Your will could authorize the person you wish to have responsibility for handling those accounts and give details about where your access credentials — like usernames and passwords — are stored.
 Never include access information directly in your will.
 A will is a public document, and you don’t want your passwords to be exposed when your will is filed with the courts.

 This may seem simple on the surface, but for non-liquid or non-traditional assets, choosing beneficiaries can be complicated.
 For example, do you have a prized 1965 Corvette in the garage, a Steinway piano in the family room, or your grandma’s china in storage?
-You can’t divide these items, unless they are sold, so perhaps one person would inherit a unique asset.
-Who will that be?
-How will you decide?
+You can’t divide these items unless they are sold, so perhaps one person would inherit a unique asset.

 It might seem awkward to have these conversations but talking through your estate plan early can save a lot of heartache.
-For example, a conversation might reveal that your choice for grandma’s china doesn’t want the burden, but another family member would be overjoyed to inherit it.
+For example, a conversation might reveal that the person you’ve selected to receive your grandma’s china doesn’t want the burden, but another family member would be overjoyed to inherit it.

 Life is about change, so your will needs to keep pace.
 You may not want your assets going to the spouse you just divorced, for example.
 Be sure to review your will every few years or whenever you have a significant life change.
 Also, keep the details of your digital accounts updated, which may require more frequent reviews.